-Transit projects funded in the TIP allow the Cape Cod Regional Transit Authority (CCRTA) to operate and maintain the fleet of vehicle and other infrastructure needed to meet the transportation needs of the Cape Cod region.
-The agency offers many types of services that cater to many different customer types including provides year-round and seasonal fixed-route services and a variety of demand response services.
+Transit projects funded in the TIP allow the Cape Cod Regional Transit Authority (CCRTA) to operate and maintain the fleet of vehicles and other infrastructure needed to meet the transportation needs of the Cape Cod region.
+The agency has set a goal in their 10-Year Strategic Plan and 5-Year Capital Spending Plan to transition its fleet of fossil fuel vehicles to electric vehicles, along with supporting EV infrastructure and technician training.
+Many of the transit projects in the TIP support the CCRTA's transition to battery-electric bus fleet.

+The CCRTA offers many types of services that cater to many different customer types including provides year-round and seasonal fixed-route services and a variety of demand response services.
 There is emphasis on providing transportation to the transit dependent demographics on Cape Cod, the elderly and individuals with disabilities.
-COVID-19 presented unique challenges for transit agencies.
-The CCRTA has adapted and implemented safety measures to maintain these critical services and to meet unique needs including transit to testing & vaccinations sites
+The CCRTA has adapted and implemented incentives post the COVID-19 pandemic to boost ridership to near pre-pandemic levels, such as Fare Free Fridays.